Email

 Once your proctor form has been approved and processed, you will be emailed a link to take your exam.
 You will have 30 days from the time that email is sent to access the exam.
 Proctor forms are typically processed within 2-3 business days, but if you do not receive the e-mail within 5-7 days of submitting your proctor form, it is your responsibility to notify the Education Department by phone or email.

-Once you have opened the exam, you have three (3) hours to complete it in the presence of your proctor, without using any outside resources or materials.
-While you have 30 days (once the test link has been emailed) to take your exam, the exam must be completed in one session (lasting no more than three hours).
+Once you have clicked to start the exam, you have three (3) hours to complete it in the presence of your proctor, without using any outside resources or materials.
+While you have 30 days (once the test link has been emailed) to access your exam, once you start it, you are not able to pause the exam but must complete it in one session (lasting no more than three hours).

 If I fail the Exam, can I retest?

-Yes, you can take the exam again, but you will be required to submit a $79 (USD) retesting fee within 30 days of receiving your failed result.
+Yes, you can take the exam again, but you will be required to submit a $85 (USD) retesting fee within 30 days of receiving your failed result.
+Once you pay the retesting fee, you will have six months to request the exam again.
 If you fail a second time, you can submit the full application fee to attempt the test again.

 The CPPS Exam is for experienced pet sitters, but I am new to pet sitting.
 Do you have any opportunities for me to learn more about pet sitting?